-Airline pilots, just like everyone else, need a safe space to ask questions about recovery—but, because of their profession, it’s not always easy.
+Airline pilots, just like everyone else, need a safe space to ask questions about recovery.
+Because of their profession, it’s not always easy.
+However, there should be a special coaching for airline pilots.
 The current framework of the Federal Aviation Administration makes it difficult for pilots to seek help, since pilots know that if they go to a psychologist or psychiatrist that they will have to disclose that information.
 Because of the way the organization works, what’s said in confidence to a doctor could be demanded by the FAA.

 Questions and concerns will come up over the course of anyone’s life.
-Pilots, too, sometimes need assistance to understand their feelings and if they need additional support.
+Pilots sometimes need assistance to understand their feelings and if they need additional support.

 I can also help pilots evaluate drinking and drug use.
-Pilots know that coming forward to a doctor with these concerns can cause a cascade of unpleasant events, so in some cases an evaluation—before seeking medical attention—can be helpful.
-(Is this problem drinking, or is this a normal level of drinking?)
+Pilots know that coming forward to a doctor with these concerns can cause a cascade of unpleasant events.
+In some cases an evaluation, before seeking medical attention, can be helpful.
+One might ask, “Is this problem drinking, or is this a normal level of drinking?”
 Unfortunately, there’s no way to speak to a therapist or doctor without triggering a mandatory disclosure to the FAA.